Photo: Longchamp

 • Credit: Longchamp

-Beyond the breezy silhouettes, the season carries a more thoughtful note.
-In conjunction with International Women’s Day, Longchamp renews its partnership with the NGO Anaka for the third year, spotlighting female artisans in Madagascar.
+Beyond breezy silhouettes, the season carries a more thoughtful note.
+To mark International Women’s Day, Longchamp has renewed its partnership for the third year with Lana Anaka, an NGO that seeks to empower women in Madagascar.

-The collaboration also produces a handful of handcrafted summer pieces, from the raffia Le Roseau tote to a reworked Le Pliage Filet string bag, alongside woven sunhats and playful accessories.
+The collaboration has yielded an impressive line-up of handcrafted summer must-haves.
+This includes the raffia Le Roseau tote, a reworked Le Pliage Filet string bag, as well as woven sunhats and playful accessories.

-It’s a quiet reminder that behind the light-hearted, beach-bound mood of the season lies something more lasting: the preservation of craft and the communities that keep it alive.
+It’s a quiet reminder that behind the light-hearted, beach-bound mood lies something more lasting: the preservation of craft and the communities that keep it alive.

 ADVERTISEMENT